Web Traffic 101

 This builds more links back to your site and establishes you as a credible reviewer, an expert in your space.

 Photo contests, essay contests, goofy contests, random drawings, anything.
 Example: Messiest Garage in America contest on OfftheFloor.com.

 Chambers of Commerce and other organizations will often add your site to their member directory.
 That’s an added advantage over the obvious business-building and networking opportunities.

 - Be accessible.

-Build your site so that it is accessible to all browsers and to PocketPC and Palm Pilot users.
-Don’t forget, people with disabilities buy things too.
-Make your site Section 508 compliant.
+Build your site so that it is accessible to all browsers and devices.
+And don’t forget, people with disabilities buy things too—make your site Section 508 compliant.
 Your competition probably hasn’t.

-We really couldn’t stop at Z. This last suggestion is our most important one:
+We really couldn’t stop at 20.
+This last suggestion is our most important one:

 Be a good Internet citizen.

 Provide useful resources on your website, resources that make people feel thankful that you put in the time and effort.
 Help every person who ever calls you on the telephone or emails you a question.
 When they ask “How can I ever thank you?” just say, “If you like my site and think it’s useful, why not link to it?”